andrewflbarnes/snacks/README.md

 ##### Judy

-Judy launches a RUDY (r-u-dead-yet) attach using JSON as the content-type over more typical MIME types found in other implementations.
+Judy launches a RUDY (r-u-dead-yet) attack using JSON as the content-type over more typical MIME types found in other implementations.

 For a full list of options, defaults and what they do